 How to Think of Christian Leaders

 4 Here is how you1 should think of us: as servants of Christ, and as stewards of the mysteries of God.
 2 Moreover, in the case of stewards it is required that they be found faithful.
-3 But to me it’s a very small matter if I am judged by you or any other human court.
+3 But to me it is a very small matter if I am judged by you or any other human court.
 In fact, I don’t even judge myself.
-4 For I am not aware of anything against myself, but that alone doesn’t mean I’m innocent;2 rather, the Lord is the one who judges me.
-5 So then: Don’t pass judgment before the appointed time, that is, until the Lord comes, who will bring to light whatever is3 hidden in darkness, and will disclose the motives4 of men’s hearts.
+4 For I am not aware of anything against myself, but that alone doesn’t mean I am innocent;2 rather, the Lord is the one who judges me.
+5 So then: Don’t pass judgment before the appointed time—that is, until the Lord comes, who will bring to light whatever is3 hidden in darkness, and will disclose the motives4 of men’s hearts.
 Then each one’s praise will come from God.

 6 Brothers, I have applied these figures of speech to Apollos and myself for your benefit, so that with us for an example you will learn not to go beyond what is written, so that none of you will be puffed up with pride, favoring one over another.
 7 For who is it that causes you to differ?
 And what do you have that you did not receive?
 But if in fact you did receive it, why do you boast as if you did not?

 8 You are already full!
 You are already rich!
 You have reigned as kings without us!
-And I could wish you really did reign as kings, so that we also might reign with you!
-9 For to my mind God has displayed us apostles at the very end of the procession,5 as men condemned to death; for we have become a spectacle to the whole world, both to men and angels.
+And I could wish you really did reign as kings, so that we also could be reigning with you!
+9 For it seems to me that God has displayed us apostles at the very end of the procession,5 as men condemned to death; for we have become a spectacle to the whole world, both to men and to angels.
 10 We are fools for Christ’s sake, but you are wise in Christ!
 We are weak, but you are strong!
-You are distinguished, but we are without honor!
+You are distinguished, but we are despised!
 11 To the present hour we both hunger and thirst; we are poorly clothed, beaten, and homeless.
 12 We grow weary with toil, laboring with our own hands.
 When reviled, we bless; when persecuted, we endure; 13 when slandered, we plead6 for peace.
 We have become like the scum of the earth, like the dregs of all things, right up to the present moment.

 A Father’s Plea and Warning

 14 I am not writing these things to shame you, but to admonish you as my beloved children.
 15 For even if you had ten thousand instructors in Christ, you would not have many fathers; for in Christ Jesus I have begotten you through the gospel.
-16 So then, I beseech you: Be imitators of me.
-17 Indeed, this is why I have sent you Timothy, my beloved and faithful child in the Lord.
-He will remind you of my ways in Christ, teaching them to you just as I teach them everywhere in every church.
+16 Therefore I beseech you: Be imitators of me.
+17 Indeed, this is why I’ve sent you Timothy, my beloved and faithful child in the Lord.
+He will remind you of my ways in Christ, just as I teach them everywhere in every church.

 18 Now some of you are puffed up, as if I were not coming to you.
-19 But if the Lord wills, I will come to you shortly, and I will know, not the talk7 of those who are puffed up, but the power.
-20 For the kingdom of God is never found in mere talk, but in power.
+19 But if the Lord wills, I will come to you shortly; and I then will know, not the talk7 of those who are puffed up, but the power.
+20 For the kingdom of God does not lie in mere talk, but in power.
 21 What do you want?
-Shall I come to you with a rod, or in love and a spirit of gentleness?
+Shall I come to you with a rod, or shall I come in love and a spirit of gentleness?